Pratik-11/questdb.io/docs/operations/capacity-planning.md

 - Prefix: `2023-01-01.1` with 23,000 rows
 - Suffix (including the merged row):`2023-01-01T75959-999999.2` with 1,001 rows

-A partition can be split into more than two parts.
-The last part is squashed back into the main partition when the total number of partition parts exceeds `cairo.o3.last.partition.max.splits` (20 by default).
-For all the partition parts except the last part, the QuestDB engine squashes them aggressively to maintain only one physical partition.

-The SQL keyword [SHOW PARTITIONS](/docs/reference/sql/show/) can be used to display partition split details.

 ## CPU and RAM configuration